gened1125/spring2024/faq.md

 # FAQ
 {:.no_toc}

 This page is for frequently asked questions (most recent ones at the top).
-Please check this page as well as the [syllabus](https://gened1125.github.io/spring2022/syllabus/) to see if your question has already been answered **before** reaching out to [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu) and [Lucy](mailto:lucylai@g.harvard.edu).
+Please check this page as well as the [syllabus](https://gened1125.github.io/spring2022/syllabus/) to see if your question has already been answered **before** reaching out to [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu) and [Kumaresh](mailto:kumaresh_krishnan@g.harvard.edu).
 If you don't see your question here, please email **both** of us!

 ## Table of contents
 {: .no_toc .text-delta }